andreassommer/ifdiff/docs/index.md

 - **External Numerical Differentiation, Full Horizon** (`END_full`) **NOT Recommended** Here, finite differencing is applied to multiple full-horizon solutions, each computed with switching point detection.
 Since sensitivities are not propagated across switching points, no intermediate updates are required.
-This method is generally not accurate and we do not recommend it, but may be slower for a certain class of problems.
+This method is generally not accurate and we do not recommend it, but may be faster for a certain class of problems.

 </br>